You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 Tiki decor all around you?
 Check.
 Bluetooth sound system to blare your favorite tunes?
 Check.
 An incredibly silly yet fun pontoon boat that allows you to party responsibly on the water?
 Check!

-Bring your own booze and they’ll supply the captain, bathroom, and bartender to keep your party going!
+Bring your own booze and the CLE Tiki Barge will supply the captain, bathroom, and bartender to keep your party going!
 Cruises last for 2 hours.

-Another great group activity, the Tiki Barge can accommodate parties of up to 10-30 people!
+Another great group activity, the Tiki Barge has multiple boats that can accommodate parties of anywhere from 12-49 people!

 2035 Old Town Loop, Cuyahoga Falls